Easy to make, this summery treat may be the nicest cake I’ve ever had. And I don’t say that lightly: I’ve eaten A LOT of cake in my time 🙂

 - Make your raspberry purée.
 I pushed the raspberries through a sieve using the back of a spoon, letting the juice drip into a bowl below, but you could whiz the raspberries in a blender and then sieve afterwards.
 Set to one side.

 - Now make your sponge cakes.
-Grease and line two 8-inch, round cake tins.
-Pre-heat the oven to 160 degrees C.
+Grease and line two 8-inch (20 cm), round cake tins.
+Pre-heat the oven to 160 degrees C (140 degrees C fan), 320 degrees F or Gas Mark 3.

 - Cream together the butter and sugar.
 Add the eggs, beating your mixture after adding each egg.
 Then add the vanilla extract and flour and stir until you have a smooth mixture.